XuShaoming/Programming_Language/Java/README.md

     2. A class can have total control over what is stored in its fields
 - [Sample code](OOP/RunEncap.java)

+### Interfaces
+- Along with abstract methods, an interface may also contain constants, default methods, static methods, and nested types.
+Method bodies exist only for default methods and static methods.
+- Except abstract class, all the methods of the interface need to be defined in the class.
+- An interface does not contain any constructors and it can only contain instance fields that are declared both static and final.
+- An interface can extend multiple interfaces.
+[Sample Code](OOP/ExtendInterfaces.java)
+- The **interface** keyword is used to declare an interface.
+[Sample code](OOP/MammalInt.java)
+    ```java
+    interface Animal {
+        // Any number of final, static fields
+        // Any number of abstract method declarations\
+        public void eat();
+        public void travel();
+    }
+    ```
+- An interface with no methods in it is referred to as a tagging interface.
+Two purposes:
+    - Creates a common parent
+    - Adds a data type to a class

 ### Exceptions
 - **Checked Exceptions**: exceptions that are checked by the compiler at compilation-time, these are also called as compile time exceptions.